HootingYard/keyml/README.md

 The "Big Book of Key" is an archive of Frank Key's Hooting Yard writings in a uniform XHTML format.
 This is used to produce print books, ebooks and websites.

-This repository also contains an archive of previous Hooting Yard websites and the sources files for previously published Hooting Yard books.
+This repository also contains an archive of previous Hooting Yard websites and the source files for previously published Hooting Yard books.